noamba/DRX/INSTRUCTIONS_CHANGES_AND_ANSWERS.md

   Purpose: to simplify the code and avoid duplication between `PatientRequest` and `PatientTask`.

 ### services/patient_department_request_service.py
-- Implemented the new grouping logic by both patient id and department.
+- Implemented the new grouping logic by both patient and department.